Why It's Difficult to Stick to a Diet

 Work Out Most Days

 Exercising daily makes it easier to expend the number of calories needed to maintain a healthy weight, and keep your body fat low.
-Aim to complete at least 30 minutes daily of cardiovascular exercise (walking uphill, jogging, biking, swimming, stair climbing, rowing or using en elliptical machine) to keep your heart healthy and shed excess body fat.
+Aim to complete at least 30 minutes daily of cardiovascular exercise (walking uphill, jogging, biking, swimming, stair climbing, rowing or using an elliptical machine) to keep your heart healthy and shed excess body fat.
 Pair cardiovascular exercise with weight training routines customized for your individualized goals — or complete functional fitness training workouts that combine cardiovascular exercise with resistance training for optimal fat burning.

 Steer Clear of Chronic Stress

-As much you try to avoid stressful situations, stress simply can’t be avoided in some cases.
+As much as you try to avoid stressful situations, stress simply can’t be avoided in some cases.
 However, chronic (long-term) stress can take a toll on your waistline.
 Harvard Medical School says long-term stress boosts cortisol levels, which increases appetite and your risk for overeating.
 Often times emotional distress leads to an increased intake of high-calorie items — such as sugar, fat or both.
 Try to eliminate chronic stressors in your life, and take time for yourself to avoid unwanted weight gain.
 Go for a walk, take a nap, get a massage, do yoga, or complete other stress-relieving workouts when anxiety is getting the best of you.

 When stress levels soar, drinking alcohol isn’t the way to cope if maintaining a healthy weight is your goal.
 Many alcoholic drinks are packed with sugar and empty calories that go straight to your waistline.
 Drinking is a risk factor for obesity, as alcohol contains 7 calories per gram.
 In comparison, carbohydrates and protein each provide just 4 calories per gram, and fat contains 9 calories per gram.